 But women didn’t just want to look good.
 They wanted to smell beautiful, too.
 Soon after the success of his ground-breaking New Look, Dior recalled, ‘Miss Dior was born.
 It was born of those Provençal evenings filled with fireflies when green jasmine serves as a counterpoint to the melody of the night and the earth.’

-And Miss Dior became one of the great fragrance icons of the 20th Century.
+Miss Dior became one of the great fragrance icons of the 20th Century.
 Allegedly, as Dior was preparing for the launch of his first perfume, the name for the fragrance had yet to be invented.
 Then his sister, Catherine Dior, walked into the salon of 30 Avenue Montaigne.
 Dior’s muse, Mitzah Bricard, announced: ‘Here’s Miss Dior!’
 On the day of the show, the salon was sprayed with this bewitching perfume – and clients and journalists left with its scent on their clothes and their skin.
 Eau Fraîche also appeared during the Dior years: a summery splash by perfumer Edmond Roudnitska, uplifting with mandarin and lemon, with oak moss and vanilla in its base.

 Scent had always been incredibly important to Dior.
-Eternally superstitious, he slipped a sprig of lily of the valley into them hem of every haute couture dress, and always kept it with him.
+Eternally superstitious, he slipped a sprig of lily of the valley into the hem of every haute couture dress, and always kept it with him.
 (He had his own hot-houses, expressly for the purpose of growing this favourite flower.)
 So it was natural that in 1956, he should launch a fragrance – another Roudnitska creation – based on this favourite flower.
 Sadly, Dior died just a year after the stunning lily of the valley-based Diorissimo was first unveiled (see the detail above of a beautiful vintage bottle).
 But happily for perfume-lovers, the creative spark ignited by Christian Dior became a flame that burns brightly to this day.

 Dior has become known for fragrant landmarks.
 The wonderfully shareable, zingy-zesty Eau Sauvage (1966).
 The ground-breaking Poison (1985), one of the boldest fragrance innovations of the already-bold 80s.
 More recently, the hypnotising J’Adore, an opulent golden floral, which has evolved into many different concentrations ‘signed’ by François Demachy (see below).
-And lately, we’ve been able to bathe our senses in new interpretations of the classic Miss Dior, including the sparkling floral Miss Dior Blooming Bouquet (see right), which glorifies peony, mandarin, Damascus rose and white musk – ‘like a dress embroidered with a thousand flowers…’
+And lately, we’ve been able to bathe our senses in new interpretations of the classic Miss Dior, including the sparkling floral Miss Dior Blooming Bouquet (see above), which glorifies peony, mandarin, Damascus rose and white musk – ‘like a dress embroidered with a thousand flowers…’

 Parfums Christian Dior is one of the few perfume houses with its own in-house ‘nose’, François Demachy, whose role is Head of Olfactory Development.
 Demachy was raised in the heartland of perfumery, in Grasse, where ‘we learned about natural ingredients.
 I took an apprenticeship in a plant there where I passed my time learning different talents.
 We actually had a contract for the manufacturing of natural ingredients; we had a different rapport with them.
 It was very helpful afterwards because I approached things differently in my creations – and this was specific to growing up in Grasse.’